Protesters march from Whitehall to the Iranian embassy in London, calling for a regime change in Iran. PA

 Bookmark

-Dozens of diverse Iranian opposition figures have held a preliminary meeting in London and will convene a larger gathering next month to discuss how Iran might best move to democracy if the regime were toppled, a key organiser said on Tuesday.
+Dozens of diverse Iranian opposition figures have held a preliminary meeting in London and will convene a larger gathering in March to discuss how Iran might best move towards democracy if the regime were toppled.

-At the meeting at a London hotel on Monday and Tuesday, more than 30 participants from various political, civic, professional and economic areas meet in person and by video.
-They agreed to hold a fuller meeting on March 28-29 in London that they are calling the “Iran Freedom Congress".
+More than 30 participants from political, civic, professional and economic areas met in person and by video at a London hotel on Monday and Tuesday.
+They agreed to hold a fuller meeting on March 28 and 29 in London that they are calling the “Iran Freedom Congress”.

-Principal co-ordinator Mehrdad Marty Youssefiani told The National that never since the 1979 Revolution have so many Iranian groups representing so many interests come together in this way.
+Media co-ordinator Mehrdad Marty Youssefiani told The National that not since the 1979 revolution have so many Iranian groups representing so many interests come together in this way.

 Those at this week's meeting agreed the only viable path towards a democratic system would be through pluralism and the inclusion of Iranians from all ethnicities, Mr Youssefiani said.